Key Resources for Members

 Submit a Letter to the Editor

-Click here for letter writing guidelines and tips from AAUW.
-(Generally speaking, to submit a letter, go to the publication’s Opinion page or click on Services for a submission form.)
+Use the letter writing tips found in the Key Resources section above.
+Generally speaking, to submit a letter, go to the publication’s Opinion page or click on Services for a submission form.

 - Coeur d’Alene — Spokesman Review and Coeur d’Alene Press